 - Motivating ways to expand your vocabulary intervention to target basic concepts, high content words, and curriculum‑based vocabulary – apply strategies to target vocabulary development and comprehension

 - Numerous inexpensive and effective therapy materials – receive an extensive list of materials, apps and websites that can enhance your therapy

 - A variety of ready‑made materials to target several language goals – ideas on how to use materials to target morphology, phonology, syntax, and semantics

-- Increase your professional influence – learn how to "market" yourself and your knowledge about language development through collaboration models
+- Increase your professional influence – learn how to “market” yourself and your knowledge about language development through evidence-based practices

 - Extend the impact of your therapy program across the curriculum – tie your language goals to specific subject areas to increase academic success for your students

-- Increase your participation as part of the RTI team – learn strategies to lend your expertise to RTI initiatives
+- Increase your participation as part of the MTSS/RTI team – learn strategies to lend your expertise to MTSS/RTI initiatives

-- Merge current language lessons with reading, writing and spelling – take the next step with your therapy goals to support necessary academic skills for language arts
+- Merge current language lessons with reading, writing and spelling – take the next step with your therapy goals to support necessary academic skills across the curriculum

 - Impact reading fluency and accuracy – learn strategies for morphology, phonology, semantics, and retrieval to enhance your students’ reading fluency and accuracy

 - Research-driven strategies to support literacy development while targeting speech sound disorders (SSD) – students with SSDs score lower on assessments in morphology, phonology and literacy compared to students without speech sound disorders